-Additionally, this natural antimicrobial alternative is fantastic for spot treatment for hormonal acne or that pimple that likes to show up just before important events!
-It’s ideal for use on the skin because it’s one of the milder essential oils.
+Tea tree essential oil is fantastic for spot treatment for hormonal acne or that pimple that likes to show up just before important events!
+Fight flare-ups overnight with this easy-to-make treatment that combines the healing power of garlic and tea tree oil for acne.

 Tea tree oil makes an excellent face wash.
 Since it’s gentle on the skin yet has potent antimicrobial properties, it’s a fantastic choice for cleansing your face.

 Pour about a teaspoon of your favorite facial cleanser into your palm and add a drop or two of tea tree and (gently) scrub away!
 For a homemade face wash option, try this foaming face wash or this charcoal cleanser.

 Add a few drops of tea tree essential oil to a bowl of hot water for a simple but effective facial steam.
 Drape a towel over your head and lean over the bowl to allow the steam to open up your pores and fight acne-causing bacteria.

 Tea tree oil also works well in a homemade toner recipe for oily skin.
 You’ll boost the cleansing and anti-inflammatory properties of your toner in no time!

 Make your own Lush-inspired tea tree facial toner to clear away excess oil and restore you skin's pH level.
 Shake well before each use, apply the toner to a cotton pad and gently swipe it over your face after cleansing.

 Don't be afraid of putting oil on your face!
 This natural face serum with tamanu oil, hemp seed oil, and tea tree essential oil will hydrate your skin without clogging your pores.
 To use, place a pea size amount of the oil in the palm of your hand, and apply all over your face and neck.